This will not help with work stress while working from home

 1. Managers tend to take their role to the next level

-In order not to lose control, managers tend to check their employees working from home extra.
+In order not to lose control, managers tend to over-check their employees that are working from home.
 Something that, ironically, quickly causes you to lose control.
 If employees feel controlled, they do not feel freedom and trust from their manager and they keep any problems or stressors to themselves.

 The other side of this micro-management is expecting too much autonomy from employees.
 Freedom then turns into a lack of structure.
 Especially when working from home (and when the workload is high) this can cause stress.
 Are all employees able to prioritize their agendas, motivate themselves for less enjoyable tasks or slow themselves down?
 The office environment and peer interactions that normally provide structure in a “natural way” have disappeared.
 We are often busy with ten things at once (including private distractions) that prevent us from finding focus.